 council in accordance with a resolution instructing that payment.
 If a member who is also a bank signatory has declared a disclosable pecuniary interest, or has any other interest, in the matter in respect of which the payment is being made, that Councillor shall be required to consider Standing Orders, and thereby determine whether it is appropriate and / or permissible to be a signatory to the transaction in question.

-6.5 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.
+6.5 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation,

 6.6 Cheques or orders for payment shall not normally be presented for signature other than at a council or committee meeting (including immediately before or after such a meeting).
 Any signatures obtained away from such meetings shall be reported to the council at the next convenient meeting.